MaratMir/DiskArcher-backup-utility/README.md

 If you search for 'DiskArcher', there are still thousands of links to it.
 Although, I have not been supporting a Web site for it for many years now.

 I use DiskArcher for my backups and I am proud that it is very stable and reliable.

+The source code consists of a number of subprojects, some of them are static libraries.

+As a result of the project build, only one .exe file is produced, no any .dlls or other files are built.
+This .exe relies of MS VC redistributables and usual Windows dlls.